Configuring the student profile

 • 12:22 Lower section and coaching tools: Band scales, learning plan notes with customisable headings, quadrant coaching, SET P selected, and wellbeing monitoring.

-• 14:00 Primary school example: Setting up a Year 6 parent-teacher interview profile with tracking timeline and diagnostics.
+• 14:00 Primary school example: Setting up a Year 6 parent-teacher interview profile with the tracking timeline and diagnostics.

 • 15:25 Two-page profile options: Page two layouts including notes, timetable, surveys (short answer, double-spaced, overtime), personalised learning, pasted images, behaviour view, and attendance check.